 BARWIS helps people regain motor function through Neurological Reengineering — the process of using the cutting-edge BARWIS Applied Scientific Techniques and the BARWIS Methods to increase a person’s neuromuscular activation and control.
 This is the core of the injury recovery programs provided by BARWIS where they help the brain to relocate, activate, and control muscle fibers.
 Our strength coaches are hands-on and provide applied methods of re-establishing and creating pathways to increase neural stimulus and motor control.
-The BARWIS non-profit First Step Foundation helps people get access to these programs if they require financial assistance
+The BARWIS non-profit First Step Foundation helps people get access to these programs if they require financial assistance.

 WHO IS THIS PROGRAM FOR?

 Neuromuscular Injuries & Disorders

-- Spinal Cord Injuries
+Spinal Cord Injuries

-- Combat Injuries & Traumatic Brain Injuries
+Combat Injuries & Traumatic Brain Injuries

 … and more!

-HOW TO ENTER THE PROGRAM ?
+HOW TO ENTER THE PROGRAM

 If you are seeking help recovering from an injury or neuromuscular disorder, your experience will begin with an initial evaluation and assessment.
-The initial evaluation is necessary as it helps our training staff design an individualized program to meet the clients specific needs.
+The initial evaluation is necessary as it helps our training staff design an individualized program to meet the client's specific needs.
 The initial evaluation will always have a trainer who is the designer of the program and a secondary trainer who will be involved with the implementation of the program with the client.

 Most often, additional strength training must be done as muscles have atrophied and the neuromuscular system must adapt to the new intensities and directions that it is being subjected to.
-This process takes time and effort – it very seldom comes quickly and easily, but the length and intensity depends completely on the situation of each individual and leaves no cookie-cutter formula for people to follow; it will be very specific, scientifically-based training program designed for each individual with periodic re-evaluations by the program designer who will write in adaptations to the training cycles depending on the progress and needs.
+This process takes time and effort – it very seldom comes quickly and easily, but the length and intensity depends completely on the situation of each individual and leaves no cookie-cutter formula for people to follow; it will be a very specific, scientifically-based training program designed for each individual with periodic re-evaluations by the program designer who will write in adaptations to the training cycles depending on the progress and needs.

-WHAT TO EXPECT ?
+WHAT TO EXPECT

 If you are seeking help and truly desire to progress in our program, it is very important that you come into it motivated, ready to work hard, determined to keep a good attitude, and a steadfast belief that you will recover as your body conforms and adapts.
-With these character traits and our world class training protocols, almost everybody comes through the program as a dramatically different person!
+With these character traits and our world-class training protocols, almost everybody comes through the program as a dramatically different person!